 The band also finds lyrical inspiration in its roots, as heard in the song “Midwestern Guy.”
 “There’s a lyric where I’m talking about moving away, but I’ll stay close to the border because I’ll always be a Midwestern guy, no matter what,” Salsich says.
 “I identify very much with St. Louis, Missouri and the Midwest.
 There is this confluence of rivers, which is symbolic of the confluence of cultures here.
 To me, that’s what this city is about.”

 Although some have called the group a bluegrass band, Salsich says, that is only one element of its sound.
 “The latest term I’ve been using is folk-pop fusion; I feel like that hits the nail on the head,” he says, adding that in addition to bluegrass, the band is influenced by funk and soul as well as rhythm and blues.
-Another major influence is the Grateful Dead, the ultimate jam band.
+Another major influence is the Grateful Dead.
 “They fuse tons of styles, and the songwriting inspires us very much,” he says.
-“They ride the line between funky, dance music
+“They ride the line between funky dance music and country.”

 The Mighty Pines have been together for about five years; however, the first three of those were under another moniker: Acoustics Anonymous.
 “We changed the name because [Acoustics Anonymous] didn’t convey who we are,” he says.
 “There was an expectation of acoustic.
 Yeah, we play those kinds of instruments, but they’re plugged in.
 It was a bad name from the start, but when we chose it, we were very young and had little expectation.
 Our sound is a mix of so many different things, which is why it took us so long to find our path.”
 Beginning their journey with potential and excitement abound, Salsich says, the first three years were a time of musical self-discovery.
 “That fourth year was a year of transition; we changed our name, refocused ourselves and we all quit our jobs,” he explains.
 “It’s great to be together full-time.”